chenxingqiang/visualization_by_echo_state_network/README.md

 "Simple Cycle Reservoir" in [[2]].
 Our code implementation of echo state network is based on [[3]].
-In [[1]], the visualization is implemented by combining echo state network and dimensionality reduction method.
+In [[1]], the visualization is implemented by combining echo state network and dimension reduction method.
 We implemented visualization by the following 2 ways.

-1. Only echo state network
+1. Echo state network without dimension reduction
-2. Echo state netwrok and standard autoencoder
+2. Echo state netwrok with standard autoencoder

-The first method "Only echo state network" means that the data projection of a time series is implemented by the readout weight vector itself.
+The first method "Echo state network without dimension reduction" means that the data projection of a time series is implemented by the readout weight vector itself.
 The second method is mentioned in [[1]].
+"ESN" means "Echo State Network" in this repository.
 We do not implement ESN-coupled autoencoder, but only standard autoencoder.